CJCXZRO/railsgirls.github.io/README.md

 # Rails Girls Guides

-Our aim is to give tools for women to understand technology.
-The Rails Girls events do this by providing a great first experience on building the Internet.
+Our aim is to provide tools for women to understand technology.
+The Rails Girls events provide a great first experience on building the Internet.

 Rails Girls was founded in end of 2010 in Helsinki.
-Originally intended as a onetime event, we never thought to see so many local chapters all around the world!
-This guide has been put together to help you get started.
+Originally intended as a onetime event.
+The guide has been put together to help you to get started.

 You can use our materials and instructions to roll out your own workshop in your city, workplace or kitchen!
-Read more about Rails Girls at http://railsgirls.com
+If you want to read more about Rails Girls at http://railsgirls.com

 ## Quick start

-View the guides at http://guides.railsgirls.com or clone this repo and install & run [jekyll](https://github.com/mojombo/jekyll)
+To view the guides at http://guides.railsgirls.com or clone this repo and install & run [jekyll](https://github.com/mojombo/jekyll)

 ### Installing jekyll